a3chron/gith/README.md

 - [ ] add init repo (&add remote?) with presets for some frameworks, gitignores etc

 - [x] for gith --version check for new versions

+- [ ] investigate version injection not working